Covid-19 in the UK: All today’s key data

 This is down slightly from 23% of arrivals in the week to December 12.

-Some seven per cent of arrivals last week (6,124) took more than 60 minutes to be handed over to A&E teams, down from 10% in the previous week.
+Some 7% of arrivals last week (6,124) took more than 60 minutes to be handed over to A&E teams, down from 10% in the previous week.

 – Wellbeing